 Report any updates at the earliest opportunity.

-Base year indicators, baselines, reference levels and projections: Comparison against outcomes
+Base year indicators, baselines, reference levels and projections: Comparison against outcomes to be communicated by developed country parties shall/ should:

-Parties to describe how they will compare outcomes against their base year indicator(s), baseline(s), reference level(s) and/or projection(s);
+Describe how they will compare outcomes against their base year indicator(s), baseline(s), reference level(s) and/or projection(s);

 Maintain method of comparison throughout implementation period.

-Parties that use reference points or baselines in their NDCs may construct them from historical averages, extrapolations, or modelled projections, as appropriate, including “off-the-shelf” and country-specific methodologies.
+Developed country Parties that use reference points or baselines in their NDCs may construct them from historical averages, extrapolations, or modelled projections, as appropriate, including “off-the-shelf” and country-specific methodologies.
 These Parties would need to provide a description of the data sets, approaches, methods, models, and/or assumptions used to construct these reference points or baselines, including a description of the policies and plans that are integrated within them.
 Methodological consistency between the communication of a NDC and its implementation is important for assessing whether and to what extent implementation action has led to achievement of the target(s) set out in the NDC;

-To ensure methodological consistency in accordance with paragraph 31 (b), methodological elements such as definitions, parameters, conditions and assumptions on the construction of reference points should preferably remain unchanged between the communication and the implementation of the NDC.
+Developed country parties to ensure methodological consistency in accordance with paragraph 31 (b), methodological elements such as definitions, parameters, conditions and assumptions on the construction of reference points should preferably remain unchanged between the communication and the implementation of the NDC.
 If, however, changes are made during the time frame of a NDC, methodological consistency would, as a minimum, require a description of the changes and their consequences for the target(s);

-In order to ensure methodological consistency, including on baselines, between the communication and implementation of nationally determined contributions, Parties must in their accounting include information on:
+In order to ensure methodological consistency, including on baselines, between the communication and implementation of nationally determined contributions, developed country Parties must in their accounting include information on:

 Any additional/new information and/or changes/updates that could affect consistency, e.g. on target(s), scope/coverage, base-year, definitions, methodologies, parameters, conditions, assumptions and accounting approaches during the NDC time frame;

-For the construction of baselines and reference levels, Parties should include information that allows for reconstruction, and include which and how historical and projected data have been taken into account.
+For the construction of baselines and reference levels, these Parties should include information that allows for reconstruction, and include which and how historical and projected data have been taken into account.

-Guidance for the reference point/period and projections: This guidance could answer questions such as:
+Guidance for developed country Parties related to the reference point/period and projections: This guidance could answer questions such as:

 What criteria were employed to select reference point/period?